Treat

 Exposure Response Prevention for OCD

 Do you have repeated intrusive thoughts that you could never tell your friends about?
 Keep things you don’t need, count, check, skin pick?
 Avoid, seek reassurance, or distract yourself from situations you feel you can’t handle?
-If you have OCD, or believe you may have OCD, you may have developed advanced “safety behaviors” that take hours of your time every week.
+If you have OCD, or believe you may have OCD, you may have developed physical or mental compulsions that take hours of your time every week.

-OCD tells us we just need to keep doing safety behaviors, and then we’ll feel better.
+OCD tells us we just need to keep doing compulsions, and then we’ll feel better.

-I just need to finish going over every word I said and every gesture I made to make sure I didn’t embarrass myself, then I can relax.
+I just need to finish going over every word I said and every gesture I made to make sure I didn’t embarrass myself, then I will be ok.

-I just need to pick one more part of my skin, then I can relax.
+I just need to pick one more part of my skin, then I will be ok.

 You will find that these feelings and thoughts are distressing, but also that they can’t hurt you — they are safe and manageable.